Bare Cove Park: Dog walking

 Bare Cove Park is very popular for dog walkers.
 Dogs must be leashed unless the dog owner has an Off-Leash Dog Walking Permit for the park.
 There is signage around the park designating where dogs may be off-leash.

+USS YF-415 Memorial

+There is a memorial stone and flagpole located in the park, memorializing the crew of the USS YF-415, who were lost in an accident on May 10, 1944.

 Wildlife

 The park provides a sanctuary for diverse wildlife including minks, foxes, raccoons, and rabbits.
 Birds, including ospreys, double-crested cormorants, snowy egrets, and great blue herons, are seen significantly more by park-goers.